 Here’s a quick overview:

-However, we were positively surprised when HostRocket delivered an average page load time of 510 ms during the last 12 months, finally earning a place in our pros section.
+HostRocket delivered an average page load time of 763 ms during the last half a year.

 Why is it important to have a fast-loading website?

-Because speed and site’s bounce rate is heavily correlated.
+Because speed and the site’s bounce rate are heavily correlated.

-HostRocket only provides customer support through a ticketing system and telephone (no live chat or email).
+HostRocket only provides customer support through a ticketing system, knowledge base, and telephone (no live chat or email).

-Initially, we weren’t very happy, as tickets typically take years (in internet speed anyway) to resolve.
+Initially, we weren’t very happy that there’s no live chat option, as tickets typically take years (in internet speed anyway) to resolve.

 HostRocket does not hold back what concerns “unlimited goodies”.
 Their shared hosting plan is packed with many handy features like unlimited bandwidth, storage, email accounts, websites, free site backups, and databases.
 To name a few.